logicspark/berryjam/documentation/welcome.md

 ### VueScanner Class

-After importing the class, the `scan(path, option)` constructor may be called to instantiate the class
+After importing the class, you can instantiate it using the class constructor which requires two parameters:
+- The first parameter is the path of the project to be scanned, and
+- The second is an option object that utilizes the `VueScannerOption` interface.

+After instantiation, you can use the `scan` method to start scanning your project.

 ```js
 const vueScanner = new VueScanner(path, option);